WORLD LITERATURE I (ENG 251)

 You state your topic of comparison in a clear and complete manner at the start of your essay.

-You develop your ideas into a coherent essay of about 800 words.
+You develop your ideas into a coherent essay of 800-1000 words.

 You use plentiful, specific references to the texts you are writing about to support your main points.